pipe-cd/tutorial/tutorial/content/en/15-prerequisites/_index.md

 - At least one of the following.
 It depends on where to deploy.
   - for Kubernetes:
     - You have a Kubernetes cluster
-    - You can connect it with kubectl
+    - You can connect the cluster with kubectl
   - for Google Cloud Run:
     - [TODO: WRITE HERE]
   - for Amazon ECS: